Gladstone, Queensland: Rail

 Gladstone is a major stop on the North Coast railway line, with long-distance passenger trains operated by QR Traveltrain stopping in the area.
 Gladstone is also the transshipping point for export coal from the Moura and Blackwater coal basins and is one of the largest coal export ports in The Southern Hemisphere.
 Currently, coal trains of up to 1.7 km in length and 10,600 tonnes' gross weight are run by rail operators Aurizon and Pacific National to unload at coal terminals at Barney Point, Clinton, and Yarwun.
 Domestic coal is also railed to the Gladstone Power Station and the Queensland Alumina Limited refinery.
 An extensive rail facility is located at Callemondah to support these operations.

 Gladstone was also a major terminus for rail freight and bulk fuel, with extensive marshaling yards at Gladstone, South Gladstone, and Auckland Point.
 As is the case in much of Queensland this traffic, declining from the 1990s, has now ceased with goods carried by road.

 Air

 Gladstone Airport is located in the western suburbs of Gladstone about 6 km (8-minute drive) from the centre of the city.

-The main provider of scheduled passenger air services has been QantasLink, using mostly Bombardier Q400 aircraft though Flight West Airlines and Ansett also previously offered service.
+The main provider of scheduled passenger air services has been QantasLink, using mostly Bombardier Q400 aircraft.
+Flight West and Ansett previously offered service.
 Strategic Airlines briefly offered services in 2011 and Virgin Australia commenced flights in October 2011 and now offers up to 6 return flights a day to Brisbane mostly on ATR 72 aircraft with Embraer 190 and Boeing 737 also a regular appearance in the schedule.
 New players JetGo started flying direct services from Sydney in December 2014.
 The service was offered twice daily, in 36-seat Embraer 135LR jets but ceased in February 2015.
-Bonza announced in February 2022 that the airport would become one of its 17 destinations with the airline planning to fly to Melbourne from Gladstone.
-Services are scheduled to start in May 2023.

 In May 2009, a $65 million upgrade to the airport and nearby area was undertaken, which reached completion in 2011.